yoshuawuyts/knowledge/README.md

-# knowledge
+# notes
-💡 document everything
+notes on things

 ## See Also
 See [meta-knowledge](https://github.com/RichardLitt/meta-knowledge) for other